core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 At any point in time, the server may want to cancel a group observation of a target resource.
 For instance, the server may realize that no clients or not enough clients are interested in taking part in the group observation anymore.
 A possible approach that the server can use to assess this is defined in {{sec-rough-counting}}.

 In order to cancel the group observation, the server sends to itself a phantom cancellation request, i.e. a GET request with an Observe option set to 1 (deregister), without transmitting it on the wire.
 As per {{Section 3.6 of RFC7641}}, all other options MUST be identical to those in the phantom registration request, except for the set of ETag Options.
-This request has the same Token value T of the phantom registration request, and is addressed to the resource for which the server wants to end the group observation, as if sent by the group of observers, i.e. with the multicast IP address GRP_ADDR as source address and the port number GRP_PORT as source port.
+This request has the same Token value T of the phantom registration request, and is addressed to the resource for which the server wants to cancel the group observation, as if sent by the group of observers, i.e. with the multicast IP address GRP_ADDR as source address and the port number GRP_PORT as source port.

 After that, the server sends a multicast response with response code 5.03 (Service Unavailable), signaling that the group observation has been terminated.
 The response has no payload, and is sent to the same multicast IP address GRP_ADDR and port number GRP_PORT used to send the multicast notifications related to the target resource.
 As per {{RFC7641}}, this response does not include an Observe option.
 Finally, the server releases the resources allocated for the group observation, and especially frees up the Token value T used at its CoAP endpoint.